 (Read more news from Ukraine here.)

-May 27 (Bloomberg) -- Ukrainian Eurobonds are set for the best monthly rally in four years on investor speculation that Petro Poroshenko’s victory in the presidential election will help ease tensions with Russia.
+May 27 (Bloomberg) -- Ukrainian Eurobonds are set for the best monthly rally in four years on investor speculation that Petro Poroshenko’s victory in the presidential election will help ease tension with Russia.

 The billionaire received 54.5 percent of the May 25 vote to avoid a runoff, the Election Commission said after counting 95 percent of ballots.
 He pledged to visit eastern regions to end fighting with separatists that hampered voting.
 Russian President Vladimir Putin, who doesn’t recognize the government in Kiev, has promised to work with the winner.